Countly/countly-sdk-documentation/android/current.md

 <p>&nbsp;</p>
 <h2>Forcing HTTP POST</h2>
 <p>
-  <span style="font-weight: 400;">If the data sent to the server is short enough, the SDK will use HTTP GET requests.
-In case you would like an override so that HTTP POST is used in all cases, call the "setHttpPostForced" function after you call "init".
-You may use the same function later in the app’s life cycle to disable the override.
-This function must be called every time the app starts.</span>
+  If the data sent to the server is short enough, the SDK will use HTTP GET requests.
+  To override that behavior so that HTTP POST requests are used in all cases, you will need to set "setHttpPostForced" flag as true in your init config.
 </p>
-<pre><code class="java">//the init call before the override
-Countly.sharedInstance().init(this, "https://YOUR_SERVER", "YOUR_APP_KEY", "YOUR_DEVICE_ID")

-//enabling the override
-Countly.sharedInstance().setHttpPostForced(true);

-//disabling the override
-Countly.sharedInstance().setHttpPostForced(false);</code></pre>
+<pre><code class="java">// enable it at your init config
+CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));
+config.setHttpPostForced(true);

+// or set it to false
+config.setHttpPostForced(false);
+</code></pre>
 <h2>Custom HTTP Header Values</h2>
 <p>
   <span style="font-weight: 400;">In case you would like to add custom header key/value pairs to each request sent to the Countly server, you may make the following call:</span>